vkucukcakar/php-fpm-docker/README.md

 ## Caveats

 * Automatic configuration, creates some configuration files using the supported environment variables unless they already exist at /configurations directory.
-These are well-commented basic configuration files that you can edit according to your needs and make them persistent by mounting /configurations directory to a location on host.
+These are well-commented configuration files that you can edit according to your needs and make them persistent by mounting /configurations directory to a location on host.
 If you need to re-create them using the environment variables, then you need to delete the old ones.
 This is all by design.